Jo Mazelis: Biography

-Writing and awards
+Writing

-Mazelis's novel Significance (2014) was awarded the Jerwood Fiction Uncovered Prize 2015.

-Her first collection of short stories, Diving Girls (2002), was shortlisted for both Wales Book of the Year and Commonwealth Best First Book.
+Mazelis's first collection of short stories, Diving Girls (2002), was shortlisted for both Wales Book of the Year and Commonwealth Best First Book.

 Her second collection of stories, Circle Games (2005), was long-listed for Wales Book of the Year.

+In 2014, Mazelis wrote a collection of surreal dystopian fiction for Go!
+Be a Bird!, a collaborative work with award-winning artist Susan Adams.
+She also published the novel Significance (2014), which was awarded the 2015 Jerwood Fiction Uncovered Prize.